Skip to Content

 Elective (0.5 credit):

-This is a list of the most common courses HCI students have taken as electives.
+This is a list of courses that past HCI students have taken as electives or that have been suggested by HCI faculty.

 Any graduate course is possible but should be chosen in consultation with the thesis supervisor.
 Depending on the course and unit, registration may also require the permission of the instructor.